doyouevendata/doyouevendata.github.io/_posts/2017-03-19-Extra-Simple-GGPLOT2-Graphs-in-RStudio.md

 ggplot( data=nasa.reshaped, aes( x=Month, y=Deviation ) ) + geom_line()
 ```
 ![graph_all_years](/images/all_years.png)
 This is not pretty, is it?
-Again, remembering that **"for line graphs, the data points must be grouped so that it knows which points to connect."** we must tell R we wanna group points by year (`group=Year`), so we and up with one line for 1880, one line for 1881, one line for 1882,...., etc. Also, to improve readability, we will add some colour, telling R it should colour lines by year (`colour=Year`).
+Again, remembering that **"for line graphs, the data points must be grouped so that it knows which points to connect."**, we must tell R we want to group points by year (`group=Year`), so we end up with one line for 1880, one line for 1881, one line for 1882,...., etc. Also, to improve readability, we will add some colour, telling R it should colour lines by year (`colour=Year`).
 ```r
 ggplot( data=nasa.reshaped, aes( x=Month, y=Deviation, group=Year, colour=Year ) ) + geom_line()
 ```